Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 One of the most common use-cases for `lateinit var` properties and one of intended use-cases for assign-once properties is dependency injection.
-Considerable amount of DI frameworks used in Kotlin come from Java ecosystem and do not provide Kotlin-specific integration.
+A considerable number of DI frameworks used in Kotlin come from the Java ecosystem and do not provide Kotlin-specific integration.
 They often rely on annotations, e.g. `@Inject`, to mark properties for injection.